SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 - - IMPORTANT: For each species mentioned, enter into the spreadsheet the scientific and common names that are *as written* in the source you are reading.
 Sometimes this name differs from the current name for the species because of name changes.
 If you do determine that the name *as written* in the source is out of date, you can add a note in the "name_changes" column (e.g. "article uses scientific name Picoides pubescens for Downy Woodpecker; current BOW name is Dryobates pubescens").
   - Officially, we follow the Clement's Checklist, which is updated at least yearly, but this step is done in R code after the initial data entry.

 - If the article does not mention a specific species but does reference a group (e.g. "corvids", "gulls", etc.), then enter species2 as an unidentified species.
 For the common name, use "unid." + group mentioned, and for scientific name, use the smallest taxonomic group that captures all members of that group.
 For example, "corvids" would be entered as common name "unid. corvid", and scientific name "Corvidae sp.".
-Ask a reviewer (Phoebe or India) if you are unsure how to enter this.
+Ask a reviewer (Phoebe or Caroline) if you are unsure how to enter this.

 **Strength of evidence**
 - For “weak” or “strong” BNA_evidence, this can be less clear.
 Here are some guidelines: